Crisis in the Kremlin is a political sim, an old DOS game from back when software shipped on floppy disks.

 - Ukraine - Formerly called Little

 as the Breadbasket of Europe.
 As the

 Republic, it was the strongest and longest-lasting of the countries that briefly split off during the

 Civil War.
 Not surprisingly, it was fairly eager for independence by 1990, though its agricultural and

-industrial contribution to the Union made secession a tricky matter (and will be a big blow to you in-game).
+industrial contribution to the Union made secession a tricky matter (and will be a big blow to you in the game).

 Its importance to the Union also made it impossible to ignore: Ukrainians were the second most powerful

-the Politburo and Central Committee that few other nationalities could aspire to.
-Chernenko himself was
+like the Politburo and Central Committee that few other nationalities could aspire to.
+Chernenko himself

 (now Belarus) - Formerly called